donpepe0/linuxlessons/_pages/command-line/en/move-mv-command.md

 `$ mv directory1 directory2`

-Like cp, if you mv a file or directory it will overwrite anything in the same directory.
-So you can use the -i flag to prompt you before overwriting anything.
+Like `cp`, if you `mv` a file or directory it will overwrite anything in the same directory.
+So you can use the `-i` flag to prompt you before overwriting anything.

 `mv -i directory1 directory2`

-Let’s say you did want to mv a file to overwrite the previous one.
-You can also make a backup of that file and it will just rename the old version with a ~.
+Let’s say you did want to `mv` a file to overwrite the previous one.
+You can also make a backup of that file and it will just rename the old version with a `~`.

 `$ mv -b directory1 directory2`